 “I ask…what holds you back?
 Are you worried someone might harm you?”

 “What?”
-She seems taken aback that I would suggest that—although it’s something I’ve had to worry about much, which is why I suggest it.
+She seems taken aback that I would suggest that—although it’s something I’ve had to worry about often in my life, which is why I suggest it.
 But, I suppose someone like her does not have to worry about that quite as much.

-“No, no, nothing like that.
+“No, no, it is nothing of the sort.
 It is just…being judged so harshly by everyone…”

 Does that really matter?

-I don’t speak it aloud, as I’m sure it would come off as trivializing…but I suppose that’s something else I’ve become far too used to, myself.
-Even with all I’ve been through, though, it’s easier to say “don’t care” than it is actually act upon it.
+I don’t speak it aloud, as I’m sure it would come off as trivializing; but, I suppose that’s something else I’ve become far too used to, myself.
+Even with all I’ve been through, though, this is much easier said than done, especially for someone like her.
 Realizing this, I choose my words carefully.

 “Well, I appreciate your help,” she says suddenly, with a yawn.